 When you are filling out your taxes, you will need to provide forms to the IRS about your employees’ tax credit eligibility.

-- Form 5884: This form is a single sheet that allows you to put in the wages you are claiming for an eligible employee and the percentage of that credit.
+- Form 5884: Form 5884 allows you to put in the wages you are claiming for an eligible employee and the percentage of that credit.
 Simply do the calculations and add the numbers together and place the total at the bottom.
 That total will also go onto Form 3800.

-- Form 3800: This form is the general form for all of the business tax credits you are claiming for a single year.
+- Form 3800: Form 3800 is the general form for all of the business tax credits you are claiming for a single year.
 The Work Opportunity Tax Credit total will be included on this form along with any other credits you are claiming (like disability access credits or renewable energy credits, for example).